google/flutter-desktop-embedding/README.md

 #### Source

-The tooling and build infrastructure for this project requires that you have a Flutter tree in the same parent directory as the clone of this project:
+If you are building anything other than `example/`, the tooling and build infrastructure for this project requires that you have a Flutter tree in the same parent directory as the clone of this project:

 ```